Updated on: 2/13/2019

 Driving while high on drugs is unacceptable.
-But selfish people continue to do so, causing crashes that kill and injure innocent victims.
+But selfish people continue to do so, causing serious accidents that kill and injure innocent victims.

 Numerous studies have been conducted that examine the problem of drug-impaired driving in the United States, but few have looked at the problem specifically in Washington state.
 Using Washington State Patrol collision data, we have done just that.

-At Davis Law Group, we try to encourage responsible behavior and prevent drugged driving tragedies.
+The top-rated car accident attorneys at Davis Law Group try to encourage responsible behavior and prevent drugged driving tragedies.
 Despite the efforts of educators, law enforcement, and countless non-profit organizations, the problem of drug-impaired driving persists and some Washington counties are especially prone its devastating consequences.

 Drugged driving kills thousands of people every year across the country, and the presence of drugs in crashes is increased.
 The need for additional data is important, and we hope that this study plays a small part in raising awareness.